Context Biasing for Pronunciation-Orthography Mismatch in Automatic Speech Recognition: Conclusion

 \section{Conclusion}

-In this work, we addressed the challenge of recognizing words with a pronunciation-orthography mismatch in automatic speech recognition (ASR) systems.
-While existing context biasing methods improve recognition of unseen words, they might struggle when the pronunciation of a word deviates from its orthography.
+In this work, we addressed the challenge of recognizing words where existing context biasing methods are not able to relate audio and corresponding text, e.g. in case of a pronunciation-orthography mismatch.

-We proposed an approach, context biasing + replacement, that allows corrections of substitution errors provided during inference to enhance recognition accuracy.
-By incorporating these corrections into the context biasing list and using a token-boosting mechanism during inference, our method significantly improves the recognition of such problematic words.
-Our experiments demonstrated a relative improvement in BWER of up to 11\% compared to a text-based replacement, while maintaining competitive overall WER.
+We proposed a method, context biasing + replacement, that allows corrections of substitution errors provided during inference to enhance recognition accuracy.
+By incorporating these corrections into the context biasing list, our method significantly improves the recognition of such problematic words.
+Our experiments demonstrated a relative improvement in BWER between 22\% and 34\% compared to a text-based replacement, while maintaining the overall word error rate.
+Our method can use one correction more efficiently compared to the text-based replacement.